Rita Fan

 First stepping into politics when she was appointed to the colonial Legislative Council in 1983, she rose to the Executive Council in 1989 until she resigned from the colonial services in 1992.
-She developed a close relationship with the Beijing authorities subsequently, assuming the office of the President of the Beijing-installed Provisional Legislative Council on the eve of the transfer of sovereignty of Hong Kong.
+She developed a close relationship with the Beijing authorities subsequently, assuming the office of the President of the Beijing-installed Provisional Legislative Council on the eve of the transfer of sovereignty over Hong Kong.
 She continued her position as the President of the SAR Legislative Council and first contested in the geographical constituency direct election in Hong Kong Island in 2004.

 Shortly before retiring from the Legislative Council in 2008, Fan became the member of the Standing Committee of the National People's Congress (NPC) in 2008, where she had been the Hong Kong deputy of the national legislature from 1997.
 She served in the Standing Committee until her retirement in 2018.

 Early life and education

 Hsu was born in Shanghai on 20 September 1945 to her father business magnate Hsu Ta Tung.
 Hsu Ta Tung was a business partner and assistant to Green Gang boss Du Yuesheng.
-The Hsu family followed Du to move to Hong Kong before the fall of Shanghai to the Communist Party of China when Rita Fan was only four.
+The Hsu family followed Du to move to Hong Kong before the fall of Shanghai to the Chinese Communist Party during the Chinese Civil War when Rita Fan was only four.

 Her English name Rita is named after Hollywood star Rita Hayworth.
 She studied at the St. Stephen's Girls' College before she obtained a Bachelor of Science degree in Chemistry and Physics from the University of Hong Kong.
-After her graduation, Hsu worked for the University for seven years and obtained a master's degree in Psychology during that time.
+After her graduation, Hsu worked for the university for seven years and obtained a master's degree in Psychology during that time.
 She later joined Hong Kong Polytechnic as head of their Student Affairs Unit and, later, as associate director.